 4.3.1 Of the two "aggregate depots" in West Berkshire one imports crushed rock that is used to produce asphalt and the other depot is a road to rail aggregate depot that imports primarily hard rock, together with some sand and gravel, by rail.
-It is understood that all of these imports are subsequently exported from the site by road, with the exception of a quantity of material used at the concrete batching plants that are located at the road to rail depot (such that the imported aggregates are exported by road as product).
-These railhead sites all have existing markets which they are
+It is understood that all of these imports are subsequently exported from the site by road, with the exception of a quantity of material used at the concrete batching plants that

-29 The Berkshire Aggregates Monitoring report for 2011 states that the three active rail depot in Berkshire sold some 900,000 tonnes of material, of which 84% was crushed rock and 16% was marine dredged.
+35 The Berkshire Aggregates Monitoring report for 2011 states that the three active rail depot in Berkshire sold some 900,000 tonnes of material, of which 84% was crushed rock and 16% was marine dredged.
 The best indicative estimate currently available for sales from the rail depots in West Berkshire for 2011 is to calculate two thirds of the total Berkshire figure, in line with two out of the three rail depots in Berkshire being in West Berkshire.
 Using the 'Berkshire-wide' percentages, it can then be estimated what the breakdown was, in terms of aggregate-type imported by rail.